Graham Kenan Distinguished Professor of Law

 - Ph.D., University of North Carolina at Chapel Hill (2006)

 - M.A., University of North Carolina at Chapel Hill (1997)

 - B.A. (magna cum laude), Yale University (1984)

-Professor Eichner attended Yale College and Yale Law School, where she was an articles editor of the Yale Law Journal.
+Before joining UNC Law in 2003, Professor Eichner attended Yale College and Yale Law School, where she was an articles editor of the Yale Law Journal.
 After law school, she held a Women's Law and Public Policy Fellowship through Georgetown Law School, clerked for Judge Louis Oberdorfer in the United States District Court for the District of Columbia, and then clerked for Judge Betty Fletcher in the United States Court of Appeals for the Ninth Circuit.
 She subsequently practiced civil rights, women's rights, and employment law for several years at the law firm of Patterson, Harkavy, and Lawrence in Raleigh, N.C.
 She then entered graduate school in the political science department at UNC, eventually earning a Ph.D. in political theory while on the law school's faculty.
 In the course of her Ph.D. study, she held a fellowship in public affairs at the Miller Center of the University of Virginia.

 Curriculum Vitae ()